 5.2 Routine Drug Screening

-All samples are routinely tested by immunoassay screening tests, producing a qualitative result (i.e., reported as ‘positive’ or ‘negative’) or in the case of alcohol, a quantitative result (see Figure 8).
+All samples are routinely tested by immunoassay screening tests, producing a qualitative result (i.e., reported as ‘positive’ or ‘negative’) or in the case of alcohol, a quantitative result.

 Qualitative immunoassays yield results which indicate only the presence or absence of a drug/drug class in a sample, based on a defined cut-off level.
-If a test result falls below the cut-off level, the result is deemed negative indicating that the drug/drug class was not detected above the cut-off, and positive if it was detected above the cut-off (see Figure 7).
+If a test result falls below the cut-off level, the result is deemed negative indicating that the drug/drug class was not detected above the cut-off, and positive if it was detected above the cut-off.

 Cut-off levels are detailed on Page 1 of every test report.
 The Alcohol assay provides a quantitative result if alcohol is present above the cut-off value, and a qualitative negative result if below the cut-off.

-Figure 7: Routine screen assay display example